-Please follow all health and safety guidelines when visiting the Memorial and Museum and take these steps for a safe experience.
-The Memorial & Museum reserves the right to refuse or revoke the admission of any visitor whose conduct violates these guidelines.
+Additionally, to ensure a safe experience, we ask that visitors follow our health and safety guidelines when visiting the Memorial and Museum.
+We reserve the right to refuse or revoke the admission of any visitor whose conduct violates these guidelines.

 Health and Safety

 The 9/11 Memorial & Museum is dedicated to providing a safe and healthy environment for all visitors and staff, following all state and federal safety precautions.
 Face masks are optional, but visitors are welcome and encouraged to wear them at any time.